viggeman/jsfw-lab-three/README.md

-# Nuxt 3 Minimal Starter
+# School Project - ITHS JSU23

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.